Immigrant arrested in bludgeoning death of NYU professor claims self-defense

 The New York Daily News reported that Safran, a Canadian, wasn’t satisfied with Atadzhanov’s work, complaining: “This country cannot benefit from immigrants.”

-Atadzhanov, who is from the former USSR, was offended, and their fight escalated.
+Atadzhanov, who claimed to be from Tajikistan, said he was offended, and their fight escalated.

-Atadzhanov claims Safran tried to stab him with a combat knife, and he “followed his instincts,” according to court documents.
+Atadzhanov said Safran tried to stab him with a combat knife, and he “followed his instincts,” according to court documents.

 Prosecutors, however, claim that Safran was working out when Atadzhanov broke into his home and attacked him.